mohitpai/journey-optimizer.en/help/using/landing-pages/lp-report.md

 ---
 title: Landing page report
-description: Learn how to use data from your subscription services
+description: Learn how to use data from your landing pages
 feature: Journeys
 topic: Content Management
 role: User